Technical/Programmatic Reporting Guidance

 - Withhold any additional awards and incremental funding for existing awards.1

-If a PI has not submitted a technical/performance report and provided OSP proof of submission prior to the due date, OSP will notify Department Chairs and Deans two (2) business days after a report becomes delinquent in OSP’s records.
+If a PI has not submitted a technical/performance report and provided OSP proof of submission prior to the due date for federal and flow-through awards, OSP will notify Department Chairs and Deans two (2) business days after a report becomes delinquent in OSP’s records.
 The Department Chair or Dean will contact the PI immediately to resolve the issue and take any necessary corrective action.

 Additionally, OSP will take the following corrective actions:

-- When a technical report is two (2) days overdue, a PI will become ineligible to submit new proposals as a PI or Co-PI until the technical report has been submitted.
+- When a federal or flow-through technical report is two (2) days overdue, a PI will become ineligible to submit new proposals as a PI or Co-PI until the technical report has been submitted.

 - PIs who demonstrate a pattern of late reports may become ineligible to be a PI because they have demonstrated a lack of “appropriate . . . administrative capabilities.”
 See Policy # 5020 (Principal Investigator Eligibility.